NCAT has made changes to reduce the risk of the spread of Coronavirus (COVID-19).

 You can lodge your application and documents:

-Please read the President's Message to find out more about the temporary changes to NCAT's operations.
+Please read the President's Message below to find out more about the temporary changes to NCAT's operations.

 Find general information about measures in place and restrictions on accessing courts and tribunals during the COVID-19 (coronavirus) pandemic.

 The Tribunal is monitoring the Commonwealth and State Governments’ announcements and health advice relating to Coronavirus (COVID-19).

-In an endeavour to contain the effects of COVID-19 and keep the Tribunal operational as much as possible, the following temporary procedures are being implemented.
+In an endeavour to contain the effects of COVID-19 and keep the Tribunal operational as much as possible, the following temporary procedures have been implemented.
 The primary aim is to remove the need for parties to physically come to the Tribunal.

-From 30 March 2020, the Tribunal (all Divisions and the Appeal Panel) has been conducting all stages of its hearings by phone, audio visual link or on the papers.
-This arrangement will continue until at least January 2021.
+The Tribunal (comprising the four Divisions and the Appeal Panel) is conducting all stages of its hearings by phone, audio-visual link or on the papers.
+This arrangement will continue until further notice and is dependent on social distancing requirements, including the requirement to maintain 1.5 metres between people.

 No face-to-face hearings will be conducted without prior approval of the President.